National Council of the Congregational Churches of the United States: History

 American Congregationalism grew out of the Puritan migration to New England in the 17th century.
 The Congregational church was the established church of Connecticut until 1818 and Massachusetts until 1833.
 The Puritans and their Congregationalist descendants had much in common with Presbyterians.
 Both denominations shared a Reformed theology; however, Congregationalists practiced a more decentralized form of church governance described in the Cambridge Platform.
-In this, Congregationalists were similar to Baptists, but where Baptists practiced believers baptism by immersion, Congregationalists practiced infant baptism.
+In this, Congregationalists were similar to American Baptists, but where Baptists practiced believers baptism by immersion, Congregationalists practiced infant baptism.

 Largely through the influence of Jonathan Edwards, Congregationalists came to adopt a moderate form of Calvinism known as New England theology and in a more radical form as New Haven theology.

 By the 19th century, Congregationalists were forming voluntary organizations for mutual cooperation and support among churches called associations.
 In some places, state-wide general associations were organized.
 In 1801, the Congregationalist churches of New England entered into a formal agreement with the Presbyterian Church in the United States of America called the Plan of Union.
 It remained in effect until 1852.
 By that time, Congregationalists had developed a greater denominational consciousness, which ultimately led to the 1865 Boston meeting where they began the process of establishing standards of church procedures (polity) and adopted a statement of faith, known as the Burial Hill Declaration.
 That was followed by the denominational organizational meeting in 1871.

 In 1927, motivated by the ecumenical movement, Congregationalists united with the Evangelical Protestant Church of North America.
 This was a pietistic denomination of Swiss and German origin with about six thousand members, most of whom were located in the vicinities of Pittsburgh, Pennsylvania and Cincinnati, Ohio.
 The Evangelical Protestants were easily absorbed into the National Council.
 They shared with the Congregationalists an affinity for liberal theology, social activism and congregational polity.